MaxSmoot/ImageHillCipher/docs/README.md

 + `--key=<path_to_key>` when using `-d`, this is the path to the key to decipher the image with.

 ### Optional Flags
-+ `--block_size=<positive number>` The size of the key (since the key is square, block_size specifies the length of one of the sides) used for enciphering and deciphering the image.
++ `--block_size=<positive number>` The size of the key (since the key is a square, `block_size` specifies the length of one of the sides) used for enciphering and deciphering the image.
 The image will be divided into blocks of size `block_size` and each block will be enciphered or deciphered using the key.
 When deciphering an image, `block_size` must match the `block_size` specified when enciphering the image.
-Default `block_size` for enciphering and deciphering is 3.
+Default `block_size` for enciphering and deciphering images is 3.
-+ `-c` Program will use a unique key for each `block_size` x `block_size` section of the key instead of tiling the same key.
-This will massively increase tne time to both encipher and decipher the image.
++ `-c` The program will generate a unique key for each `block_size` x `block_size` section of key.tiff instead of tiling the same key.
+This will massively increase the time to both encipher and decipher the image.
 Outputs `complex-enciphered.tiff` and `complex-key.tiff`.

 ### Enciphering an Image

 [In the repo directory] ```$ python3 main.py -e --image=<path_to_image> [--block_size=<int>] [-c]```

-If optional arguments are not specified the program uses the quickest method for generating a random key (uniformly applying a single 3x3 key and generating a key image that is that same 3x3 key tiled to match the image dimensions).
+If the optional arguments are not specified the program uses the quickest method for generating a random key (uniformly applying a single 3x3 key and generating a key image that is that same 3x3 key tiled to match the image dimensions).
 Outputs `enciphered.tiff and key.tiff`.

 ### Deciphering an Image